reefer42/Xkaliber-repo/README.md

     ```

 # Xkaliber Repository updates :
+**new GUI**

-**users can just type in the word xmenu and now get a gui display of your repo menu options
+**users can just type in the word xmenu and now get a gui display of your repo menu options.
+  this gui is currently a work in progress and so far all options work but a description is doubled for some reason

 *(Note: These commands are shell scripts with `.sh` extensions, ensuring no conflicts with existing system utilities.)*